redhat-partner-tech/partner-tech-days-sept2020/automate-everything/lab-guide-rhpds-section5.md

 Click SAVE

-After saving the template the Workflow Visualizer opens to allow you to build a workflow.
+After saving the template, the Workflow Visualizer opens to allow you to build a workflow.
 You can later open the Workflow Visualizer again by using the button on the template details page.

 -   Click on the START button, a new node opens.
 To the right you can assign an action to the node, you can choose between JOBS, PROJECT SYNC, INVENTORY SYNC and APPROVAL.